Anne-Marie Chisnall | March 23, 2017

 A = Alignment: align consistently for an effect that is pleasing to the eye (for example, keep text aligned to the left of the page at the same indent)

 R = Repetition: repeat elements to provide clues for the reader (for example, use heading levels consistently)

 P = Proximity: keep things together that need to be together (for example, keep headings close to the text they introduce, with more space above the heading than below)

 Undoing a bad first impression is difficult.
 So why not get it right first time and ensure your reader has a great reading experience.

-Join our workshop Connect and Communicate to learn how you can harness the principles of brain science to communicate more effectively.
+Join our Psychology of Writing to learn how you can harness the principles of brain science to communicate more effectively.